Water exists in all the three states. Discuss.

 Potassium permanganate

-Reason — The crystalline shape of a substance is not necessarily the result of the presence of water of crystallization.
-In fact, there are number of crystalline solids that crystallize from water without holding any water of crystallization.
+Reason — The crystalline shape of a substance is not necessarily the result of the presence of water of crystallisation.
+In fact, there are number of crystalline solids that crystallize from water without holding any water of crystallisation.
 For example: Potassium permanganate

 Table salt becomes sticky in the presence of moisture because :